makerdao/community/governance/votes/Executive Vote - February 4, 2022.md

 ### Correction of Core Unit Budget Streams

 The previous Executive Vote contained errors relating to the DAI budget Streams for the StarkNet Engineering and Strategic Finance Core Units.
 The error has been detailed by the Protocol Engineering team on the MakerDAO forum [here](https://forum.makerdao.com/t/correction-to-last-weeks-executive/13022).
-In order to correct this error, the following changes will occur if this executive proposal passes:
+In order to correct this error, the following changes will occur if this executive proposal passes.

 * The currently configured DAI budget streams for the StarkNet Engineering and Strategic Finance Core Units will be cancelled.
 * In order to retain access to the first month’s funds during the stream update, **we are transferring 42,917 DAI minus the amount claimable from the old contract**, at the time that this Executive Vote is executed to the [StarkNet Engineering Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP19) at 0x6D348f18c88D45243705D4fdEeB6538c6a9191F1.
 The maximum transfer amount of 42,917 DAI is equivalent to one month of funding under their most recent [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP47).